 Set forth below is our selected historical and unaudited pro forma consolidated financial data for the periods indicated.
 We were formed in February 2005 and had no principal operations prior to the completion of a \$161.1 million acquisition of natural gas reserves and equipment from Everlast Energy LLC ("Everlast") on June 13, 2005.
 We applied the purchase method of accounting to the separable assets and liabilities of the natural gas properties and equipment acquired from Everlast.
 The selected historical consolidated financial data of Everlast for the period from January 1, 2005 through June 12, 2005 and as of and for the years ended December 31, 2004 and 2003 have been derived from Everlast's audited historical financial statements.
-The historical financial data of and for the year ended December 31, 2002 has been derived from unaudited financial data of Torch Energy, the predecessor to Everlast.
 The historical financial data of Constellation Energy Partners LLC as of December 31, 2006 and 2005, for the year ended December 31, 2006 and for the period from February 7, 2005 (inception) to December 31, 2005, have been derived from our audited historical consolidated financial statements.
-The historical consolidated financial data of Constellation Energy Partners LLC as of and for the six months ended June 30, 2007 and 2006 have been derived from our unaudited pro forma consolidated financial statements and other financial information from EnergyQuest, Amvest and Newfield.
+The historical consolidated financial data of Constellation Energy Partners LLC as of and for the three months ended March 31, 2007 and 2006 have been derived from our unaudited pro forma consolidated financial data as of and for the three months ended March 31, 2007 and for the year ended December 31, 2006 have been derived from our unaudited pro forma consolidated financial statements and other financial information from EnergyQuest.
 For a description of the adjustments made in the unaudited pro forma consolidated financial statements, please read the notes to those financial statements.